GoHypernet/Galileo-sdk/docs/src/landing_zone_slurm.rst

 .. _landing_zone_slurm:

-Quickstart for Galileo Landing Zones and SLURM
+Quickstart for Galileo Landing Zones and Slurm
 ==============================================

-The following is a user guide for deploying a Galileo Landing Zone (LZ) in a SLURM cluster.
+The following is a user guide for deploying a Galileo Landing Zone (LZ) in a Slurm cluster.

 Prerequisites
 -------------

-A SLURM client must be installed on the machine you wish to use as a Landing Zone.
+A Slurm client must be installed on the machine you wish to use as a Landing Zone.
 It must be configured to correctly run basic commands like ``srun`` and ``squeue``.